-A power inverter’s job is to take 12V DC power and turn it in to 110V AC, for powering electrical systems, devices … everything from a smartphone through to a breast pump (and that’s a surprisingly common theme for inverters).
+A power inverter’s job is to take 12V DC power and turn it into 110V AC for powering electrical systems, devices.
+It powers everything from a smartphone to a breast pump (and that’s a surprisingly common theme for inverters).

 To an extent, what you use it for could be dictated by the actual inverter.
-Some only offer small levels of power, and can only be run through a cigarette lighter socket in your car, while others can be hard wired – a general rule is that if you want to run anything over 150W, you should either hard wire the inverter, or get a thicker power cable – a cigarette lighter socket is only rated for that power at the max.
+Some only offer small levels of power, and can only be run through a cigarette lighter socket in your car.
+Others can be hard-wired.
+A general rule is that if you want to run anything over 150W, you should either hardwire the inverter, or get a thicker power cable.
+A cigarette lighter socket is only rated for that power at the max.

-Let’s assume you have the ability to power it however you need, then an inverter has many different uses – take it camping, on road trips, to power outdoors events & parties, an extra power supply for your RV or even as emergency back up power at home – providing you get a big enough inverter.
+Let’s assume you have the ability to power it however you need.
+If so, an inverter has many different uses.
+You can take it camping, on road trips, to power outdoors events & parties, etc. You can use it as an extra power supply for your RV or even as an emergency back up power at home – if you get a big enough inverter.

-It’s worth remembering that items that use a lot of power aren’t really going to work with an inverter, the sort of stuff that you may find in your home, but generally speaking, it’ll do most things that are necessary, providing you’ve made the right choice for your need.
+It’s worth remembering that items that use a lot of power aren’t really going to work with an inverter.
+Mostly the sort of stuff that you may find in your home.
+But, generally speaking, it’ll do most things that are necessary, if you’ve made the right choice for your needs.

-It’s worth considering what you actually want to use the inverter for before buying one – just need the occasional charge for your laptop while on the road?
+It’s worth considering what you actually want to use the inverter for before buying one.
+You just need the occasional charge for your laptop while on the road?
 Or need it to power some serious equipment in RV?

 The Best Power Inverter for Car